layer-3/clearsync/pkg/quotes/README.md

 SourceMultiplier = (TradeSourceWeight/ActiveWeights))

-ActiveWeights(market) - Selects all drivers having the market of the reeceived trade active, and returns the sum of their weights.
+ActiveWeights(market) - Selects all drivers having the market of the received trade active, and returns the sum of their weights.
 ```

 ### Example flow